 D. Referential content section group

-An optional toolbar can be used to place actions to the object.
+An optional toolbar can be used to hold action buttons related to the object.

 The placement of sections is based on their level of priority and their frequency of use relative to the user’s intended task.
 Based on the actual business scenario, however, this suggested placement can be overridden.
 For instance, sections can move up to more prominent locations if they fulfill the priority rule or the frequency rule.